 5. Creation of New Single Prolonged Services Code:

-A shorter prolonged services code, CPT Code 99417, will be used to capture provider time in 15-minute increments instead of codes 99354 and 99355.
-This code would only be reported with 99205 and 99215 and be used when time was the primary basis for code selection.
+Two shorter prolonged services codes, CPT Code 99417 (non-Medicare claims) and HCPCS G2212 (Medicare claims), will be used to capture provider time in 15-minute increments instead of codes 99354 and 99355.
+These codes would only be reported with 99205 and 99215 and be used when time was the primary basis for code selection.

 6. Documentation Rules Staying the Same: